ChatGPT Images 2.0: OpenAI Adds Reasoning, Better Text and 4K API Output

 OpenAI has officially unveiled ChatGPT Images 2.0 (gpt-image-2), a new generation image model designed as a direct response to Google's competing solution, Gemini Nano Banana 2.
-Previously developed under the codename "duct tape," the system introduces major upgrades — built-in reasoning capabilities, significantly improved text rendering, and enhanced multilingual support.
+Previously developed under the codename "duct tape," the system introduces major upgrades: built-in reasoning capabilities, significantly improved text rendering, and enhanced multilingual support.

 Reasoning, baked into the image generator

 The most notable innovation is the integration of "O-series" reasoning directly into the image generator.
-Unlike traditional models that act as a "black box," the Thinking version operates more like an agent.
+Unlike traditional models that act as a "black box," the Thinking version operates more like an AI agent.
 It can:

 - analyze data,